Mellanox/ufm_sdk_3.0/plugins/fluentd_telemetry_plugin/README.md

     >docker ps;

-Log file tfs.log is located in /opt/ufm/files/log/plugins/tfs/tfs.log
+Log file tfs.log is located in /opt/ufm/files/log on the host.

 FluentdD Deployment configurations
 --------------------------------------------------------